14 Reasons for Peperomia Drooping Leaves and How to Fix Them

 Peperomia will grow in ordinary room humidity but a humid environment is necessary for lush growth especially where the temperatures are high.

-Too low humidity (little air moisture) for Peperomia causes dehydration of the leaves which causes the leaves to lose their turgidity and therefore wilt and droop.
+Too low humidity (little air moisture) causes dehydration of the leaves which causes the leaves to lose their turgidity and therefore wilt and droop.

-Peperomia thrives in above average humidity between 50& and 80%.
+Peperomia thrive in humidity between 50& and 80%.
 Use a hygrometer to monitor the humidity for the optimum growth of your plant.

 Solutions